Continuation coverage on the ExxonMobil Employee Medical Plan - Cigna OAPIN Network Only option

 What is COBRA coverage?

 COBRA coverage is a continuation of Plan coverage when coverage would otherwise end because of a life event known as a qualifying event.
 Specific qualifying events are listed later in this section.
-If a specific qualifying event occurs and any required notice of that event is properly provided to Benefits Administration, COBRA coverage must be offered to each person losing coverage who is a qualified beneficiary.
-You, your spouse, and your children could become qualified beneficiaries if coverage under the Medical Plan is lost because of the qualifying event.
+If a specific qualifying event occurs and any required notice of that event is properly provided to the ExxonMobil Benefits Service Center, COBRA coverage must be offered to each person losing coverage who is a qualified beneficiary.
+You, your spouse, and your children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
 Certain newborns, newly adopted children, and alternate recipients under QMCSOs may also be qualified beneficiaries.
 This is discussed in more detail in separate paragraphs below.
-Under the Plan, qualified beneficiaries who elect COBRA coverage must pay the entire cost of COBRA coverage.
+Under the Plan, qualified beneficiaries who elect COBRA coverage must pay the entire cost of COBRA coverage (employee plus employer portions) plus a 2% administrative fee..

 Who is entitled to elect COBRA?